We’ll Help You Make The Change…

 Once we understand the legal framework and nature of your development, then we can advise on the best way to change agents most efficiently.
 Sometimes you have the power to effect change easily and sometimes it takes a more formal process.

-If you have a tri-partite lease (three named parties to the lease: the freeholder, residents management company, and each leaseholder) then the Directors of the Residents Management Company (RMC) are likely to have the power to appoint a new agent.
-If this is the case then you can propose a change to the current Directors of the RMC or become appointed as a Director and then implement change.
+If you have a tri-partite lease (three named parties to the lease: the Freeholder, Residents Management Company, and each Leaseholder) then the Directors of the Residents Management Company (RMC) are likely to have the power to appoint a new agent.
+If this is the case then you can propose a change to the current Directors of the RMC or become appointed as a Director yourself and then implement change.
 To find out more about becoming an RMC Director, click here.

-If you have a bi-partite lease (two names parties, usually the freeholder and each leaseholder) then the freeholder is in control of appointing the managing agent.
-In this instance the first step would be to try and get the freeholder to change agents for you.
+If you have a two-party lease (two named parties, usually the Freeholder and each Leaseholder) then the Freeholder is in control of appointing the managing agent.
+In this instance the first step would be to try and get the Freeholder to change agents for you.

 Buy the freehold (usually collectively under enfranchisement)